Alfiestuff/roblox-lua-sprint-system/README.md

 For add in your game:

-1.Firts folder: In ReplicatedStorage create Folder and name it "Systems"
+1. Firts folder: In ReplicatedStorage create Folder and name it "Systems"

 2. Second Folder: Create another Folder and name it sprintSystems